tamhinsf/Azure4Alexa/README.md

 * An Invocation Name, which is the name you've given your skill: i.e. "Azure"
 * A phrase ("is there a good service on the Tube?") that's associated with an Intent.

-An intent corresponds to a feature of your service.
+An intent corresponds to a feature of your skill.
 An utterance is a combination of an intent and a phrase.
 You'll register a list of accepted utterances in the Developer Console so Alexa can match the user’s spoken words to your skill's intents.
-Here's an example of a set of utterances for the sample service we've included.
-Multiple phrases can be provided for a single intent (i.e. TflStatusIntent queries the Transport for London Tube status REST API) as to not enforce a rigid spoken syntax on users.
+Here's an example of a set of utterances for the sample service we've included in Azure4Alexa.
+Multiple phrases can be provided for a single intent as to not enforce a rigid spoken syntax on users.
+TflStatusIntent is a skill that queries the Transport for London Web API to determine the status of the London Underground.

     TflStatusIntent is there a good service on the tube TflStatusIntent is there a good service on the underground